 Or worse…

 If a producer doesn't have enough clarity, they might choose to cut the montage completely.
 So if you want to preserve your vision, focus on the formatting.
-Formatting your montage scenes with great detail leaves little to no room for interpretation.
+Formatting your montage scenes with great detail leaves little to no room for interpretation, and that’s the key to mastering how to write a montage in a screenplay that doesn’t get misread or cut.

-Be clear with where the starting point is.
+Be clear about where the starting point is.
 Be clear where the montage ends.
 How can you do this creatively and with clarity for the reader?

 Again, we want him or her to want to shoot the montage, the way we write it.
 And so, formatting is critical.